xmatters/xm-labs-change-management/README.md

 ## xMatters set up
 Once the communication plan has been imported:
 ### Configure Forms
-1. Configure 'Sender Permissions' on the 'Request for Change' form to allow respective 'Change Managers' to initiate the process
+1. Configure *Sender Permissions* on the 'Request for Change' form to allow respective 'Change Managers' to initiate the process
 2. Ensure 'Request for Change' form is enabled for WEB access (and possibly Mobile if so desired)
 3. Ensure 'Approval History' and 'Change Approval' forms are enabled for 'Web Service' access

 ### Configure Inbound Integrations
-1. Open each Inbound Integration and ensure they are configured for 'URL Authentication'
+1. Open each Inbound Integration and ensure they are configured for *URL Authentication*
 <kbd>
   <img src="media/url_auth.png" width="800" height="200">
 </kbd>

-2. Copy the Integration URL for the 'Inbound - Approval History' and 'Inbound - Change Approval' inbound integrations as we will need these details when configuring Constants
+2. Copy the Integration URL for the **Inbound - Approval History** and **Inbound - Change Approval** inbound integrations as we will need these details when configuring Constants
 <kbd>
   <img src="media/integration_url.png" width="800" height="200">
 </kbd>